Ingredients

 make the soup:

 - Preheat your oven to 425℉.
 Peel and dice the pumpkin.
-I usually cut it into smaller pieces that are more handleable.
+When working with a large round (read: slippery!) item like this, I usually cut it into smaller pieces that are more handleable.
 Peel the pumpkin pieces using an ordinary vegetable peeler and dice into large chunks.

 - Cut the cauliflower into florets.
 Peel and roughly chop the onion.
 Peel the garlic cloves, but leave them whole.

 - Toss the diced pumpkin, cauliflower florets, chopped onion, and garlic cloves, with 2 tablespoons of the olive oil (reserve the remaining 1 tablespoon for later).
-Season with salt and black pepper to taste and salt and arrange in a single layer on baking sheets.
+Season with salt and black pepper to taste and salt and arrange in a single layer on a baking sheet.
+You may have to use 2 baking sheets like I did.

 - Roast the veggies in the preheated oven for 20-30 mins, giving them a stir and a flip about halfway through cooking.
-Continue roasting until softened and dark golden-brown in some areas.
+You’re looking for the onion and garlic to be softened and for the veggies to develop some deep golden-brown spots.
 Remove from the oven and set aside.

 - While the veggies are roasting, peel and grate the fresh ginger.
 In a large soup pot, heat the remaining 1 tablespoon olive oil over medium heat.
 Add the grated ginger along with all of the spices: cumin, thyme, smoked paprika, and cayenne.
 Allow the mixture to cook for about a minute, stirring constantly for one minute until fragrant.
 It will have a paste-like texture.